 Warm yourself to the bone with this Copycat Panera Autumn Squash Soup.
-Filled with slow roasted butternut squash, carrots, and seasonings, this soup will make your tongue sing.
-Top with pumpkin seeds for the ultimate addition in texture.
+Filled with slow roasted butternut squash, carrots, and flavorful seasonings, this soup will make your tongue sing.
+Top with pumpkin seeds for the ultimate crunchy finish!

-This recipe isn’t the only one that will surprise you.
-I also ended up falling head over heels for this Copycat Zuppa Toscana Soup Recipe and Copycat Panera French Onion Soup.
-Both of these, plus this squash soup recipe pair really well with some Copycat Macaroni Grill Rosemary Bread or Copycat Restaurant Breadsticks.
+And it pairs perfectly with some Copycat Macaroni Grill Rosemary Bread or Copycat Restaurant Breadsticks.
 Of course, a hearty sandwich is never a bad idea either.
-However you decide to eat this soup or the other, you’ll definitely have a happy tummy!
+However you decide to eat this soup, you’ll definitely have a happy tummy!

 How to Make Panera Autumn Squash Soup